biehlerj/CANBusHack/README.md

 ## Why hack your car

-I wanted to learn what goes into making a car "smart" and decided for my final project at [Holberton School](https://www.holbertonschool.com/) I wanted to try and make my car smart.
+I wanted to learn what goes into making a car "smart" and decided I wanted to try to make my car smart.
 I am interested in car automation since that is such an interesting issue and since driving a car is one of my favorite hobbies and being a software engineer I wanted to understand how all the electronic components in my car talk to each other.
 As cars become "smarter" understanding how the components of the car talk to each other becomes a more useful skill.
 Driverless cars have been approved to carry passengers in the state of California and all the work of making a car driverless starts with sending, receiving, and interpreting data to/from a CAN Bus.

 ## What did you learn